danivoro/mark-fundamentals-proj--ts-hello-typescript/README.md

 yarn compile
 ```

 > ⚠️ The `compile` script simply runs `tsc`, a command given to us by a `typescript` installation.
 Similarly to `ts-node`, it currently looks up a local installation of `typescript` in your `node_modules`.
-If you'd like to be able to run `tsc` directly in your terminal, you'll need a global installation of `typescript`: `yarn global add typescript`
+If you'd like to be able to run `tsc` directly in your terminal, you'd need a global installation of `typescript`: `yarn global add typescript`.
+We recommend you do NOT do this.

 After you run this, you should see a `build` folder appear, with the following file, `index.js`, which is ordinary JavaScript.